ErikBuer/SineTables.jl/docs/src/Examples/sine_speed_test.md

 ```

 Well this is embarresing..
 The LUT-version is way slower than simply using `Base.sin`.
-Maybe we can reduce the time by precalculationg the phase increment.
+Maybe we can reduce the time by precalculationg the phase increment?

 ```@example SpeedTest
 # Function to generate a sine wave using the LUT (optimized version)